-The Company's accounting policies that are "critical," or the most important, to understand the Company's financial condition and results of operations and that require management of the Company to make the most difficult judgments are described in the Company's 2009 Annual Report on Form 10-K. There have been no material changes in these critical accounting policies during the six months ended June 30, 2010.
+The Company's accounting policies that are "critical," or the most important, to understand the Company's financial condition and results of operations and that require management of the Company to make the most difficult judgments are described in the Company's 2009 Annual Report on Form 10-K. There have been no material changes in these critical accounting policies during the nine months ended September 30, 2010.
+New accounting rules and disclosure requirements can significantly impact the Company's reported results and the comparability of financial statements.
+Management believes that there is no new accounting guidance adopted but not yet effective that is relevant to the financial statements.
+However, there are numerous new proposals under development by the standard setting bodies which, if and when enacted, may have a significant impact on our financial statements, including the recognition of revenue, accounting for leases and disclosures related to our participation in multiemployer plans.